regilero/regilero.github.com/_posts/2016-06-10-security_play_with_implicit_html_and_closing_divs.markdown

  * why not simply allowing unformatted text?
  * why allowing `<div>`, if you use `<div>` in your layout you could in fact prevent any contributions from using this HTML tag
- * more generally do not allow tags used for your layout (like article or section)
+ * more generally do not allow tags used for your layout structure (like article or section)
  * check your CMS for functions applying HTML syntax cleanup (there is one in Drupal for example)
  * avoid regex to cleanup (filter) the contributed HTML, prefer DOM-based tools